 Low rocker, wide nose, and a pulled in tail for easy paddling.
 The hybrid elements maintain good speed and have effortless maneuverability.
 A great all-rounder for the advanced surfer in not as ideal conditions.
 The flatter rocker and wider width help you to catch mushy, high-tide waves and maintain speed to keep you going through the slower sections.
 Holds a bite for maneuvering through steeper waves.

 Also Available in 9’0 / 9’6 / 10’0

 Fin Set-Up (Thruster, Single)

 8’6″ and 9’0″ Long Longboards include a pair of M3 Side fins and an 8″ Centre fin.

 9’6″ and 10’0″ Long longboards include a 9″ Single fin only.

-Made out of EPC Core, Epoxy Resin, Fibreglass Cloth.
+It is made out of EPC Core, Epoxy Resin, Fibreglass Cloth.
 A Perfect surfboard for an experienced surfer who wants to test out his skills on riding a longboard.
-An awesome solid and nice looking longboard that comes in at a reasonable price.
+An awesome reliable and nice-looking longboard that comes in at a reasonable price.